kbroughton/azure_cis_scanner/README.md

 The purpose of this scanner is to assist organizations in locking down their Azure environments following best practices in the Center for Internet Security Benchmark release Feb 20, 2018.
 This repo was inspired by a similar scanner for AWS called Scout2.

+## BETA NOTICE

+This private beta is intended to expose the Azure CIS Scanner to a small handful of Azure security users for focused, high-quality testing and feedback to help perfect and expand on the tool's capabilities before its official release.
+While this will be an open source project when it's released, we ask everyone in the beta to please not share internal tool details (such as source code) until after the public release.
+Please do not join the beta if you can't agree to that.

 This project is not yet production ready and should only be run from a local machine not exposed to untrusted networks.

 ## The scanner can generate reports that mirror the CIS sections.